realQuartzi/Game-Progress-Notes/Games/Paper Mario: The Thousand-Year Door.md

 Replayability: 8   *(I heard there is a difficulty mod o.o)*

 Please keep in mind that rating of course is a personal score and does not relate to the rating of other players.

+## Review

+### Overview
+Paper Mario: The Thousand-Year Door is a delightful RPG developed by Intelligent Systems for the Nintendo GameCube.
+Released in 2004, it follows the journey of Mario as he embarks on a quest to rescue Princess Peach and save the world from impending doom.
+What sets this game apart is its charming paper-based aesthetic, engaging turn-based combat system, and clever puzzle-solving mechanics.

+### Unique Features
+1. **Paper-Thin World:** The game's visual style is captivating, with characters and environments rendered in a paper-craft art style.
+This unique aesthetic adds a whimsical charm to the game, making it visually distinct from other RPGs.
+2. **Dynamic Combat System:** Combat in The Thousand-Year Door is turn-based but with a twist.
+Players must time their button presses correctly to execute powerful attacks or defend against incoming damage.
+The introduction of the "superguard" mechanic, with its tight timing window, adds an extra layer of strategy and excitement to battles.
+3. **Creative Puzzle Solving:** Throughout the game, players encounter various puzzles and obstacles that require creative solutions.
+What's interesting is that even unintended solutions can often lead to progression, allowing players to experiment and think outside the box.
+4. **Engaging Character Interactions:** The game features a diverse cast of characters, each with their own personalities and quirks.
+Interacting with these characters, whether it's during battles or exploring the world, adds depth to the narrative and keeps players engaged throughout their journey.

+### Other Enjoyers
+Paper Mario: The Thousand-Year Door appeals to a wide audience, including:
+- **Fans of the Mario franchise:** The game retains the charm and humor of the Mario series while offering a fresh RPG experience.
+- **RPG enthusiasts:** With its engaging combat mechanics, clever puzzles, and immersive world, RPG fans will find plenty to enjoy in this title.
+- **Players who enjoy unique art styles:** The paper-craft aesthetic of the game sets it apart visually and adds to its overall charm.
+- **Those who appreciate humor and lighthearted storytelling:** The game's witty dialogue and comedic moments make it a joy to experience for players of all ages.

+### Conclusion
+Paper Mario: The Thousand-Year Door is a gem of a game that combines engaging gameplay mechanics with a charming visual style and a witty narrative.
+Whether you're a longtime fan of the Mario series or simply looking for a fun and memorable RPG experience, this game is sure to delight and entertain.
+With its unique features and timeless appeal, it's no wonder that it continues to be beloved by players even years after its release.